-The Office of Career Development and Internships at W. L. Bonner College helps students identify and plan their career goals and paths.
-The Program helps to transition the student from classroom to career, from college to workplace, from student to employee.
+The Office of Career Development and Internships is designed to enable students identify and plan their career goals and paths.
+The Program helps to transition the student from classroom to career, from college to workplace, and from student to employee.